National Architecture Awards

 To enter the Australian Institute of Architects Architecture Awards Program, an entrant must be a registered architect and Institute member.
 To be eligible to enter, entrants must:

-- be an architect registered in the State or Territory of the project, and
+- be an architect registered in the State or Territory of the project or deemed to be registered in the State or Territory under the Mutual Recognition Act 1992 (Cmwlth), and

 - be an Institute Member at the time of entry, and